Child’s basic Fleece Pants – free child pants patterns

 Turn the waistband down 1.5 inches.
 Pin.
 Using a medium zigzag sew along edge of waist starting at a seam and stopping 2 inches short of completing the seam.

 Using a safety pin pinned on one end of the elastic – thread the elastic through the waistband (taking care to keep the other end exposed).
 Sew elastic Ends together.
 Sew opening closed.
 Trim thread and Voila!
-Comfortable, warm, inexpensive pants.
+You completed the free child pants patterns!

 6 or 8 would require a longer leg.
 The rise on the 5t pattern is quite high so that wouldn’t need to be adjusted much.
 I am planning on doing large sizes in the future, but not immediately.
 For a size six, jut lengthen the leg a few inches – and 8 would require a little more adjustment to the waist and rise.
 I will hopefully get to more sizes in a couple of months.